 There’s always a reason

 You aren’t allowed to stop someone going through security without a reason: that’s the rule.
 That means you can’t simply stop someone because you get a bad feeling about them; you have to have a specific reason why you have that bad feeling.
 Newer agents are always nervous because they don’t want to stop someone who doesn’t need to be searched because they could get in trouble for not having a valid reason.
 Find out what a TSA agent notices first about you.

 We’re trained to look at your eyes

 The first thing we look at is not your outer appearance, rather we look at where you’re looking.
 If you’re nervously looking around, you look suspicious, even though you could be doing because you’re scared of something.
 So if your eyes are darting around as you’re walking through security, that gives us a reason to stop you.
-Need to get over your fear of flying?
-Try these ideas.

 We can tell if you’ve had too much to drink

 If someone is intoxicated, their balance is off, they wobble a bit, or slur their words—or it could be a sign of a stroke.
 In most airports, it’s the law that if you’re too intoxicated, you’re not allowed to board the plane, but that’s up to each pilot, not us.
 The only reason why we would keep a seemingly intoxicated person at security is that they’re at a point where they can’t hold their balance.
 FYI, here are other odd reasons you can get kicked off a plane.

 Tank tops on men are frowned upon, especially in Europe.
 For starters, it’s not the proper attire to fly in, but the bigger issue is, for men, there’s a lot of testosterone in the air, so we’d keep an eye out on that person.
 That said, there’s no reason just to keep a guy because he’s wearing a tank top, but we’d watch him more closely.
 You also may want to avoid wearing some specific jewelry to avoid this mistake in the TSA line.